-All organizational careers involve the management of individuals and groups.
-The management program is designed to provide students with the knowledge they need to be effective managers.
-Students learn to view the organization as a whole, to evaluate overall needs, and to define supporting objectives.
-They develop an outlook that enables them to perceive and anticipate developing needs for change.
+All careers involve the management of individuals and groups.
+The management program is designed to provide students with both practical skills and an understanding of the underlying theory that will make you an effective individual contributor and manager.
+You will learn to view the business as a whole, to evaluate the overall needs of an organization (for-profit, and not-for-profit and government) and to define supporting objectives.
+You will develop an outlook that enables you to perceive and anticipate opportunities to innovate and the need for change.

 Department of Management/Department Core